JohanP98/JohanP98/README.md

 -Play shooter games

--In process of laerning to use python
+-In process of learning to use python

 -Want to learn about more progaming languages